ninthpath/ninthpath.github.io/_posts/2017-01-25-fun-with-flash.md

 ## Intro
-In Frans Rosen’s [talk on bug bounties](https://www.youtube.com/watch?v=KDo68Laayh8), he recommends searching for flash files, since a lot of them are vulnerable.
-This got me interested in reading up on Flash files.
+In Frans Rosen’s [talk on bug bounties](https://www.youtube.com/watch?v=KDo68Laayh8), he recommends searching for Flash files, since a lot of them are vulnerable.
+This piqued my interest, so I did some research.

 ## The Tools
 - https://www.owasp.org/index.php/Testing_for_Cross_site_flashing_(OWASP-DV-004)